hashicorp/terraform-provider-google/website/docs/r/bigquery_dataset.html.markdown

   - 'und:ci': undetermined locale, case insensitive.
   - '': empty string.
 Default to case-sensitive behavior.

+* `storage_billing_model` -
+  (Optional)
+  Specifies the storage billing model for the dataset.
+  Set this flag value to LOGICAL to use logical bytes for storage billing, or to PHYSICAL to use physical bytes instead.
+  LOGICAL is the default if this flag isn't specified.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.